-The Banyan Project’s mentoring and support of independent community news co-ops will include setting and monitoring standards that will help them produce journalism that readers value and thus lead to co-op success.
+Banyan’s support of its affiliated independent community news co-ops includes setting and monitoring standards that will help them produce journalism that readers value and thus lead to success.

 We envision that the standards will be enforced three main ways:

-1) To gain use of the Banyan software platform, news co-ops will sign an agreement with Banyan that commits them to follow certain rules and procedures designed to help them uphold the value proposition that their reporting must be relevant to the lives of their readers, respectful of them as people, and worthy of their trust.
+1) To gain use of the Banyan software platform, news co-ops will sign an agreement with Banyan that commits them to follow certain rules and procedures designed to help them uphold the value proposition.

 3) The platform will enable readers to flag material they think is irrelevant, disrespectful or untrustworthy; editors will check out the complaints and, if needed, make corrections and work with writers who veered from the value proposition.
 To monitor sites’ compliance with the agreement, Banyan will get copies of flagged material.
 It will work with co-ops whose content often veers from the value proposition to help them do better.
 Co-ops that persist may be put on notice that they are in danger of license revocation.